Leadership Architecture

 Field Observation — Organizational Transition

 In one organization, growth exposed what architecture could not hold.
 Twenty thousand members.
 Hundreds of leaders.
 National coordination demands.
-The systems that worked at local scale fractured under growth.
 What appeared as leadership challenges were structural weaknesses the growth had revealed.

 Scale Pressure